zgendao/auth-service/README.md

 Generic authentication and authorization service based on Ethereum wallets

-## Login Mechanism
+## Flows

-1. Server asks the client to sign a hash with the private key
+### Register Flow

+1. Someone who has permission, creates a [register token](#create-register-token-endpoint).
-2. Client signs the hash and sends it back alongside with the public key
+2. User sign a string with the Wallet or Private Key and [send it alongside with the eth_address and register token](#register-endpoint).
-3. Server returns a token signed by the server.
-4a.
-Client send this to the app
+3. Final state, user created and logged in by the system.
+So returns the token.

+### Login Flow

+1. User sign a string with the Wallet or Private Key and [send it alongside with the eth_address to the login endpoint](#login-endpoint).
-4b.
-Apps can introspect the token from the server
+2. Returns the token and the information about the user.
+3. The user can use this token to authentication.
+The app which wants to authenticate the token will [send it to the introspection endpoint](#introspection).

+**NOTE: The "singed string" always MUST be te same.**

 ## Endpoints